 - Persistent burning

 - Eye redness and irritation

 In some instances, a pterygium may produce a feeling similar to having a foraging object – such as an eyelash or piece of dirt – in the eye.
 In extremely rare cases, a pterygium may cause corneal scratching and result in scarring that can cause lasting vision problems.

 Even a small pterygium can make wearing contact lenses difficult, and their high visibility can produce emotional discomfort as well.
 If you are experiencing any of these issues, the board-certified eye surgeons at Seeta Eye Centers can help.

 If you have been diagnosed with a pterygium or if you have an unusual growth in your eye that is causing you discomfort or concern, call Seeta Eye Centers at 845-454-1025 to schedule a consultation today.
-We maintain offices in Fishkill and Poughkeepsie and welcome patients living throughout the Hudson Valley.
+We maintain offices in Yorktown and Poughkeepsie and welcome patients living throughout the Hudson Valley.

 There are a few treatment options for pterygiums.
 Which one will best meet your needs is dependent on how invasive your pterygium is and whether or not it is causing vision problems.

 When irritation alone is the issue, eye drops or topical ointments can be very effective at reducing inflammation and redness.
 This can help reduce the visibility of the pterygium as well, making it a suitable option in cases where no vision disruption is occluding.
 When vision is being obstructed, however, surgical intervention may be the best option.

 During pterygium surgery, the growth and surrounding conjunctival tissue are gently removed before a tissue graft is placed over the area.
 This graft will help prevent future pterygium growth.